wellsaid-labs/tts-evaluation/README.md

 ### Install Dependencies

-Install dependencies with the PIP package manager, like so:
+Install most of the dependencies with the PIP package manager, like so:

     pip3 install -r requirements.txt

+Follow the "Get Started" guide on [pytorch.org](pytorch.org) to install ``torch``.

 ### WAV to Spectrogram Image